vishaltak/gitlab-development-kit/doc/gdk_commands.md

       This displays a procedure.
    1. Copy the commands from **Step 1.** of the procedure.
 This adds to the clipboard all the commands required to switch to the branch locally.
-   1. Go to your local `gitlab` directory and check you're on a clean checkout of `master`:
+   1. Go to your local `gitlab` directory and check you're on a clean checkout of `main`:

       ```shell
       cd <gdk-dir>/gitlab